nikerla/vc-content/pages/our-offers/enterprise-cloud-hosted.md

 						<ul class="list">
 							<li>
 								<span class="title">Software as a Service</span>
-								<span class="descr">With our cloud ecommerce solutions we take care of everything, including uptime, maintenance, security and updates so you
+								<span class="descr">With our cloud ecommerce platform we take care of everything, including uptime, maintenance, security and updates so you
 			can focus on business features.</span>
 							</li>
 							<li>